Overview

 How Thresholds Work

-When you configure a threshold, Roark creates a derived metric behind the scenes:- The source metric is collected as usual (e.g., a satisfaction score of
+Each threshold is a derived metric in its own right:- The source metric is collected as usual (e.g., a satisfaction score of

 8) - The threshold compares the value against your condition (e.g.,

-- The result is stored alongside the original metric for reporting
+- The derived metric is stored alongside the original, so both show up in reporting

 Thresholds are available on these metric output types: Scale, Numeric, Count, Boolean, and Classification.

-- Simulation Run Plans — Set pass/fail criteria for simulation testing
+- Simulation Run Plans — Set pass/fail checks for simulation testing

 The available operators depend on the metric’s output type.Numeric Types (Scale, Numeric, Count)